 Taylor: As if.
 Be there soon bro.
 Hold on.

 With the conversation ended, I tossed the phone onto the coffee table and stretched.
 Fuck how did emotional pain lead to my back aching?
 Thousands of years of science under our belts and we hadn’t figured a whole lot out about the human body.
-We’d made significantly more progress figuring out how to break it instead.
+We’d made significantly more progress figuring out how to break instead.